 Look Out For Signs

-Wayfinding, safety, and regulation signs are critical in helping visitors have enjoyable and safe outdoor experiences while protecting our shared natural areas.
+Wayfinding, safety and regulation signs are critical in helping visitors have enjoyable and safe outdoor experiences while protecting our shared natural areas.
 Be sure to keep your eyes peeled for signs to keep you headed on the right trail and to avoid entering a sensitive wildlife habitat.

 Report Emergencies

-Call 911 if someone is injured, if you see smoke or if there is another emergency occuring.
+Call 911 if someone is injured, if you see smoke or if there is another emergency occurring.
 Try to text 911 if you don’t have enough cell service to get a phone call through.

 Be Mindful of Earphones